kkrime/go.nvim/lua/go/buildtargets.md

 zitadel
 zitadel.go
 ```
-note: only the non `mian.go` file name will only ever include its file extension
+note: only the non `main.go` file name will only ever include its file extension

 ## refreshing the targets